mfliedner/tafelspitz/README.md

 The root page is divided into three main components:

 a **header** containing
-the logo, which serves as a link back to the root page that resets user filters and the user handling logic of sign up, login, user page navigation, and logout;
+the logo ![logo] (./public/tafelspitz-logo.png), which serves as a link back to the root page and resets user filters, and the user handling logic of sign up, login, user page navigation, and logout;

-![logo] (./public/tafelspitz-logo.png)

 a **content section** with the main search bar, restaurant listing, and map control component;